eprintsug/bootstrap/README.md

 ## Releases

-### 0.1.0 Beta
+### 1.0.0 Beta

-Close to feature comeplete.
+Very close to feature comeplete.
 Report any issues on Github issue tracker: https://github.com/eprintsug/bootstrap/issues

+Issues will be fixed in future releases.

 ## Branding

+The theme should work with any Bootstrap theme.
+The headers can be updated and changed by replacing the corisponding phrases.
 At the moment this is done by copying and updating lang/en/phrases/bootstrap.xml

-This might change in future releases.
+This might change in future releases (possibly to js templating).